Koyuki Higashi: Early life

 Higashi was born in Kanazawa, Ishikawa Prefecture.
 After enrolling in Hokuriku Gakuin Junior and Senior High School she entered Takarazuka Music College.
-In 2005 she became the 91st generation student of the Takarazuka Revue Company.
+In 2005, she became the 91st generation student of the Takarazuka Revue Company.
 Later in the year, Higashi debuted in the Hanagumi stage Marrakech Kurenai no Bohyō / Enter the Review.
 Later on she, with seven other members including Sumika Nono, joined Hanagumi, she later left Takarazuka in 2006, and stopped her entertainment activities.

 In the autumn of 2010, Higashi started supporting LGBT activities with her real name.
 She established that she was a lesbian and later announced to the Takarazuka Revue Company as Aura Maki at the same time.
 In December 2011, Higashi launched "Rainbow Kanazawa", and became a representative until April 2013.
-In March 2011, she became a staff member of teenager events "Onna no Ko" ga Sukina "Onna no Ko" no tame no Tomodachi-zukuri Event and Peer Friends for girls until July 2014.
+In March 2011, she became a staff member of the teenager events "Onna no Ko" ga Sukina "Onna no Ko" no tame no Tomodachi-zukuri Event and Peer Friends for girls until July 2014.
 In January 2014, Higashi wrote the manga Lesbian-teki Kekkon Seikatsu (co-written with her wife Hiroko Masuhara, and illustrated by Emiko Sugiyama), later in June she wrote Nakatta koto ni shitakunai – Jippu kara Sei Gyakutai o Uketa Watashi no Kokuhaku ("I do not want to make it not – I confessed my sexual abuse from my father") by herself, in which she started writing in earnest.
 Currently, she appeared in LGBT and sexual abuse-related television programmes and lectures apart from writing.
 In addition, she presented in Makimū & Koyutan no Lesbian Channel in Niconico's live broadcast with lesbian tarento Asako Makimura, Higashi also presented Koyutan no Suiyōbi in which it broadcasts on the theme of LGBT enlightenment and events related to the LGBT community.